donadigo/TMInterfacePublic/docs.md

     - `right` - steer right
     - `enter` - respawn

-* `steer` - the value is an integer in the range of `[-65536,65536]` and represents how much the car will steer and it's direction.
+* `steer` - the value is an integer in the range of `[-65536,65536]` and represents how much the car will steer and its direction.
 A negative value represents a steer to the left and a positive value, steer to the right.
 A `0` value means no steer.
 This range is the "normal" range that is possible to actually produce by real hardware but an extended range is available with TMInterface of `[-6553600, 6553600]`.
 Note however that using a value outside of the normal range would be considered a run that is not physically possible with physical hardware, therefore, cheating.
 This range is only possible because of the internal representation used by the game.

 * `gas` - the value is an integer in the range of `[-65536,65536]` and represents how much the car will accelerate or brake.
 Note that TMNF/TMUF do not support analog acceleration.
 The action can still be emitted but the a larger or smaller value will not change the strength of the car acceleration.
 The exact value at which the car starts accelerating is `-19661` and for braking `19661`.